Manuel Antonio and the Central Pacific Coast Feature

 Suddenly, my peripheral vision caught sight of a coatimundi emerging from the forest at the far side of the pool.
 He dove into the pool, dog-paddled diagonally across, climbed out, and made a beeline into the forest.
 It was a surprise to me to learn that coatis could even swim.
 This one was obviously so at home here that he thought nothing of using the hotel pool as a cool shortcut."

 Looking for a beach vacation?
 Let us help you find the right spot.More

-View deals in Central Pacific Coast for vacation packages, hotels, airfare, and more from our partners!More
+View deals in Manuel Antonio and the Central Pacific Coast for vacation packages, hotels, airfare, and more from our partners!More